-Most owners love to teach their dogs how to do basic tricks like sit, lie down, shake, and more.
-But, while tricks are fun to show off to friends and family, many people underestimate how essential this training is to your Aussie’s overall obedience and mental health.
+Most owners like to teach their dogs basic tricks like sit, lie down, shake, and more.
+But, while tricks are fun to show off to friends and family, many people underestimate how essential basic obedience training is to your Aussie’s overall obedience and mental health.

 Teaching your Aussie a new trick or increasing the difficulty of old tricks are great forms of exercise that typically work their minds more than their bodies.
 It takes a lot of brainpower from your pup to figure out what you are asking of them and then repeat it on command.

-These mental challenges are engaging enough that a 10–15-minute session can leave your Aussie mentally exhausted and ready for a break.
+Here are 7 Steps to Train an Australian Shepherd that will leave your Aussie mentally satisfied and ready for a break.